Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of a vineyard at the Willamette Valley

-With more than 700 wineries, Willamette Valley gives top wineries in Napa, California a run for their money.
-Grand, sweeping vistas of rolling green hills backdropped by towering Cascade Mountains set the stage for wine tasting in Willamette Valley.
+With more than 700 wineries, Willamette Valley gives Napa Valley a run for its money.
+Grand, sweeping vistas of rolling green hills backdropped by towering Cascade Mountains set the stage for wine tasting tours in Willamette Valley.

-Visit either the North Valley, Mid-Valley, West Cascades, or South Vallely regions in Willamette Valley for the most scenic vineyard options.
+Visit either the North Valley, Mid-Valley, West Cascades, or South Valley regions for the most scenic vineyard options.

 Umpqua Hot Springs

-Soak away your hiking muscle ache with a visit to these natural forest hot springs.
+Soak away your muscle aches with a visit to these natural forest hot springs.

 View of natural rock pools at the Umpqua Hot Springs